immersal/immersal-sdk-samples/README.md

+# Prerequisites

+This is just a shallow copy of the master branch, none of the sample scenes are implemented for Magic Leap.
+There is a scene under **/Scenes/BasicLocalization.unity** that shows how to localize with the SDK on the Magic Leap 1 headset.

+In the Assets folder, you need to add Magic Leap Unity SDK (MagicLeap folder): We have used version 0.24.2.

+Because of the ongoing development of both AR Foundation / Magic Leap XR Plugin and the MLSDK, we have used a specific combination of various versions to get things running:

+* Unity 2020.2b7
+* AR Foundation 3.1.5
+* Magic Leap XR Plugin 5.1.2
+* XR Plugin Management 3.2.13
+* Lumin SDK 0.24.1
+* Magic Leap Unity Package 0.24.2

+Known issues:
+* The sample scene works with the on-server localizer for now.
+You need to manually type the map's server id in the `ARSpace / ARMap` gameobject.
+* No point cloud is rendered for debugging currently
+* None of the sample scenes from the master branch work.
+If you want to create a working app, you should first map a space with Immersal Mapper (App Store: https://apps.apple.com/us/app/immersal-mapper/id1466607906, Play Store: https://play.google.com/store/apps/details?id=com.immersal.sdk.mapper), and load the map into your Unity scene and then use the *MLLocalizer* script to localize against the map.

 # Immersal SDK Samples
 In this repository you will find sample projects that use our [Immersal SDK](https://developers.immersal.com/ "Register and download SDK"), demonstrating some of the functionalities of the Augmented Reality SDK.
 The currently included examples are listed below: